fredcaptivedevices/VideoTest/SETUP_MACOS.md

    - Press **ENTER** to confirm
    - **Camera B** window appears - draw a box around the timecode display
    - Press **ENTER** to confirm
-3. All takes in that shot are processed
+3. All takes in that shot are processed using your GPU
 4. Reports are generated in each take folder

 ### Command Options